Human Activity Recognition in an Open World: Three Spaces of Novelty for HAR

-The observation space $\Observation$ is the encoding of world states after being processed by sensors, resulting in the sensor states $s_\Observation \in S_\Observation$.
+The observation space is the encoding of world states after being processed by sensors, resulting in the sensor states.
 In the case of visual HAR, the sensors are cameras that capture video footage of human activities, so the state space consists of the video frame with its color space.
-The observation dissimilarity measure $\Dissim_\Observation$ tends to be Euclidean distance or the difference of video pixel values between frames.
-However, this dissimilarity function is very literal and captures any and all changes in pixels or frames.
-If the observation space is instead designed to ignore more task-irrelevant changes, then a different dissimilarity measure may be used.
-For example, in the case of smart cameras that may represent the sensor input in some encoding learned by an artificial neural network, the dissimilarity measure used can be the inverse of cosine similarity.
-The standard for most annotated HAR datasets is to not assess the quality or noise introduced by the video camera beyond possibly noting that noise exists or classes are imbalanced.
-Fully simulated environments lend themselves best to this kind of assessment given that it requires multiple human annotations to assess real world samples for video quality, noise, and the presence of other novelties.
+The observation dissimilarity measure used in the literature tends to be Euclidean distance or the difference of video pixel values between frames.
+Sometimes, when the observation space is considered a feature representation space by a smart camera, the inverse cosine similarity is used.
+In the end, what matters is the information captured by the sensors of the world's state.
+Information theoretic measures are the theoretically proper choice as noted in \cite{kinney_equitability_2014}, as long as they are able to be measured in practice.
+All other measures on the same space will be equivalent or contain less information.
+Learning what is task-relevant or -irrelevant from these sensors is the predictor's job.